cakephp/docs/en/controllers/middleware.rst

 a special ``X-CSRF-Token`` header.
 Using a header often makes it easier to integrate a CSRF token with JavaScript heavy applications, or XML/JSON based API endpoints.

-.. versionadded:: 3.5.0
-    The ``CsrfProtectionMiddleware`` was added in 3.5.0

 .. _adding-http-stack: